Webinar: How you can manage your cash flow in a crisis

 With Catherine Birkett, CFO GoCardless

 Covid-19 has sent businesses of all sizes into survival mode.
 If cash flow wasn't the priority before, it is now.
-In this webinar Catherine Birkett, CFO of GoCardless, shares advice that businesses can act upon immediately to get a grip on their cash flow.
-She'll also discuss what you can do long term to weather the next storm.
+In this webinar Catherine Birkett, CFO of GoCardless, shares advice that businesses can action straight away to get a grip on their cash flow; and what you can do longer term to weather the next storm.
 Topics include:

 Calculating your current cash flow position and projections